You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 How much does it cost to send luggage in Japan?

 It costs about ¥2,000 to ¥7,000 to send luggage in Japan.
-The price usually depends on the size/weight of your luggage and how far you’re sending it.
+The price depends on the size/weight of your luggage and how far you’re sending it.
 Some services also have optional add-ons, like same-day delivery and insurance.

 Can you send your luggage ahead in Japan?